Male and Female Sterility and Infertility

 • Hypospadias

-• Penile dysfunctions or malformations
+• Dysfunction or malformations of the penis

-The main examination to be performed is the spermiogram.
-This analysis mainly includes counting the sperm, measuring their motility and their morphology under the microscope.
+This analysis mainly includes the sperm count, the measurement of their motility, and their morphology under the microscope.

 A quantitatively sufficient production but with poor motility is called asthenozoospermia.

-“Impotentia generandi” refers to the inability to procreate despite being able to have normal sexual intercourse, while “impotentia coeundi” refers to the inability to complete coitus.
-In this case, however, the man is able to generate offspring through assisted fertilisation techniques.
+Impotentia generandi refers to the inability to procreate while being able to have normal sexual intercourse, while impotentia coeundi refers to the inability to complete the act of intercourse.